-This table provides the time that the eclipse begins in a city in each state in the United States in the path of the annular eclipse.
+This table provides the time that totality begins in some U.S. cities in the path of totality.
 These areas will also experience a partial eclipse before and after these times.